hassio-addons/addon-phlex/README.md

 that have a look at their documentation [here.][cast-bundle-wiki]

 1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
-1. Install the "Phlex" add-on.
+1. Install the "FlexTV" add-on.
-1. Start the "Phlex" add-on
+1. Start the "FlexTV" add-on
-1. Check the logs of the "Phlex" add-on to see if everything went well.
+1. Check the logs of the "FlexTV" add-on to see if everything went well.
-1. Click "OPEN WEB UI" to open the Phlex website.
+1. Click "OPEN WEB UI" to open the FlexTV website.
 1. When you connect you will be asked to log in with your Plex account, _you need to do that._

 **NOTE**: Starting the add-on might take a couple of minutes (especially the first time starting the add-on).

-**NOTE**: Phlex supports controlling it with voice (Google Home), if you want to use that you will need to expose this add-on to the internet since the process of doing so vary from setup to setup, that part is out of the scope for the documentation of this add-on.
+**NOTE**: FlexTV supports controlling it with voice (Google Home), if you want to use that you will need to expose this add-on to the internet since the process of doing so vary from setup to setup, that part is out of the scope for the documentation of this add-on.